-The ‘Creation’ strand of the 'Mapping Contemporary Art in the Heritage Experience' research project centres on the development of four new temporary art commissions for three heritage properties in North East England: Cherryburn in Northumberland; Gibside in Gateshead; and Holy Trinity Church in Sunderland.
+The ‘Creation’ strand of the 'Mapping Contemporary Art in the Heritage Experience' research project centres on the development of five new temporary art commissions for four heritage properties in North East England: Cherryburn and Belsay Hall in Northumberland; Gibside in Gateshead; and Holy Trinity Church in Sunderland.

-Taking a case study approach our research will explore in detail how contemporary artists engage with heritage narratives at these three sites and how these heritage properties (their staff and volunteers) become active participants in this process.
+Taking a case study approach our research explores in detail how contemporary artists engage with heritage narratives at these four sites and how these heritage properties (their staff and volunteers) become active participants in this process.